Skip to content

 • Use the English / 简体中文 switch in the top bar when you want the localized path.

 • The real screenshots on this page come from the acceptance environment, not mocked UI state.
+The allocation screenshot shows the current Allocation Summary and flamegraph workflow.

 Local preview